Best SBA lenders in December 2024

 Review SBA loan requirements

-While the SBA imposes specific regulations and standards like interest rate caps and small business size standards, the general SBA eligibility requirements will vary by lender.
+While the SBA imposes some regulations and standards like interest rate caps and small business size standards, the specific SBA eligibility requirements will vary by lender.

 That said, business owners with a personal FICO Score of 680 or higher with at least two years in business typically have higher chances of approval, although some SBA lenders have more flexible criteria.

-For example, Funding Circle requires applicants to have a personal credit score of 650 or higher, two years in business and at least $400,000 in annual revenue.
-In comparison, an SBA microlender may provide startup business loans while not enforcing a minimum credit score, although you might still need strong cash flow projections.
+For example, an SBA microlender may provide startup business loans while not enforcing a minimum credit score, although you might still need strong cash flow projections.

 Gather required documents